The Olympics as a Political Platform

 Understanding The Reality of The Fukushima Food Issue

-In the Olympic Village, the prepared food options were designed to showcase the traditional and modern specialties of Japanese food, incorporating contributions from all 47 prefectures.
+In the Olympic Village, the prepared food options were designed to showcase Japanese food’s traditional and modern specialties, incorporating contributions from all 47 prefectures.
 While raw fish was excluded due to concerns over athlete health, Japanese cuisine staples like ramen, udon, okonomiyaki, tempura, and onigiri were all highlighted.
-Each dish had all of the nutritional information listed, and certified dieticians with help stations were put in place for dietary needs.
-While it would be difficult to deny the dining hall’s extensive preparedness and inclusivity of nutritional requirements, this was not where the controversy laid specifically.
+Each dish had all the nutritional information listed, and certified dieticians with help stations were put in place for dietary needs.
+While it would be difficult to deny the dining hall’s extensive preparedness and inclusivity of nutritional requirements, this was not where the controversy lay specifically.

 Leading up to the games and during, South Korean media and its Sport & Olympic Committee (KSOC) were very vocal about their dissatisfaction with the inclusion of ingredients from the area of Fukushima.
-In 2011, The Fukushima Nuclear Power Plant experienced an earthquake and ttsunami induced nuclear meltdown that radiated large portions of the region.
-The Japanese authorities stated that all food made with ingredients sourced from the prefecture for the Games would be safe, while the South Korean Olympic committee stated themselves that the International Atomic Energy Agency (IAEA) and the World Health Organization (WHO) were having discussions concerning the serving of Fukushima food.
-However, despite what the outcome of the discussions would be or the assertion of their safety from the Japanese government, leading up to the Games, the KSOC decided they would prepare their own food boxes for the South Korean athletes.
-With this decision, the KSOC stated that they made the “unilateral decision on behalf of all Korean athletes to opt-out of the food program.”
-These food boxes would be made by their own South Korean officials with homegrown ingredients and cooked at a hotel nearby in Tokyo, while also screening food for radioactivity.
+In 2011, The Fukushima Nuclear Power Plant experienced an earthquake and tsunami-induced nuclear meltdown that radiated large portions of the region.
+The Japanese authorities stated that all food made with ingredients sourced from the prefecture for the Games would be safe.
+In contrast, the South Korean Olympic committee stated that the International Atomic Energy Agency (IAEA), the World Health Organization (WHO), and themselves were discussing the serving of Fukushima food.
+However, despite the outcome of the discussions or the assertion of their safety from the Japanese government leading up to the Games, the KSOC decided they would prepare their own food boxes for the South Korean athletes.
+With this decision, the KSOC stated that they made the “unilateral decision on behalf of all Korean athletes to opt out of the food program.”
+These food boxes would be made by their own South Korean officials with homegrown ingredients and cooked at a hotel nearby in Tokyo while also screening food for radioactivity.

-It is crucial to note at this point that it is not uncommon for countries to provide varying levels of food alternatives to accommodate their athlete’s diets and personal preferences throughout the history of the Olympics.
+At this point, it is crucial to note that countries can provide varying food alternatives to accommodate their athletes’ diets and personal preferences throughout the history of the Olympics.
 There is no Olympic regulation against doing so, and South Korea was not the only country that provided food alternatives at the Tokyo Olympics.
 Most notably, The United States prepared 72,000 pounds of ingredients for their athletes in Tokyo.
-However, the Korean Olympic Committee (KSOC) and the South Korean Media’s strong vocal stance of highlighting that the food was possibly unsafe due to the ingredients from Fukushima is where they differed from other countries’ food programs that did not make statements on Fukushima’s ingredients directly.
-However, despite the topic’s recent coverage as a Olympics-related issue, this contention is merely being carried over into the operations and media coverage of the Olympics from the already preexisting conflict over the agriculture of Fukushima between South Korea and Japan.
+However, the Korean Olympic Committee (KSOC) and the South Korean Media’s strong vocal stance of highlighting that the food was possibly unsafe due to the ingredients from Fukushima is where they differed from other countries’ food programs that did not directly make statements on Fukushima’s ingredients.
+However, despite the topic’s recent coverage as an Olympics-related issue, this contention is merely being carried over into the operations and media coverage of the Olympics from the already preexisting conflict over the agriculture of Fukushima between South Korea and Japan.

 The Governmental Involvement & Media Narratives

-Since 2013, South Korea has held a ban on Japanese fishery imports from eight prefectures of Japan located in the Tohoku region affected by the 2011 earthquake and tsunami.
+Since 2013, South Korea has banned Japanese fishery imports from eight prefectures of Japan in the Tohoku region affected by the 2011 earthquake and tsunami.
 Since then, Korea has slashed its fishery imports from Japan and turned to trade with other alternative neighboring countries.
-Japan has tried to get these bans removed through bi-lateral talks with South Korea, after finding no success in multiple battles through the World Trade Organization to get them to force Korea to remove them.
+Japan has tried to get these bans removed through bilateral talks with South Korea after finding no success in multiple battles through the World Trade Organization to get them to force Korea to remove them.
 So when Foreign Minister Toshimitsu Motegi said at a news conference that he wants to make the Tokyo Olympics and Paralympics games “an opportunity to send a message to the world that agricultural, forestry, and fishery products from the disaster-hit areas are safe,” it is not hard to begin to understand why.
-The Olympics offers an opportunity to change the globally perceived images of the areas affected by the 2011 disasters, and revitalize their agricultural and fishery industries.
+The Olympics offers an opportunity to change the globally perceived images of the areas affected by the 2011 disasters and revitalize their agricultural and fishery industries.

 Importance and Contextualization